Close

 (f) “Fibre Recycling” means a securely tied compact parcel of cardboard not exceeding 1m(L) x 0.6m(W) x 0.4m(H) in dimension and 22kgs (50 pounds) in weight.

-(e) “Garbage” means all kitchen and table waste of animal or vegetable origin resulting from the preparation of food.
+(e) “Garbage” means all kitchen and table waste of animal or vegetable origin resulting from the preparation of food, packaging associated with preparation of food, and other matter that is no longer wanted or needed.

 (f) “Garbage, Refuse and Recycling Bins” means storage facilities for the purpose of storing garbage / recycling containers secured with lids during periods between collection.